Australia sends troops to help contain virus on ore ship near Port Hedland | Health

 Australian defence personnel are being deployed to Port Hedland, one of the world's largest iron ore loading ports, to help contain a coronavirus outbreak on a bulk carrier that last changed crews in the major seafaring city of Manila.

-Seventeen of the 21-crew of the carrier have tested positive for the virus, ship owner Oldendorff Carriers said in a statement.
-Ten of the infected crew have been moved to hotel quarantine while seven infected workers remain on board as part of an 11-person crew, authorities said.
+Seventeen of the 21 crew of the carrier have tested positive for the virus, ship owner Oldendorff Carriers said in a statement.
+Ten of the infected crew members have been moved to hotel quarantine, and seven remain on board as part of a nine-person crew, authorities said.

-Oldendorff said that the Manila crew change on Sept.
-5 complied with all protocols.
+Oldendorff said the crew change on Sept.
+5 in Manila complied with all protocols.
 "All crew members tested negative for the virus before leaving the Philippines," Oldendorff said.

-The ship, which was scheduled to collect manganese ore which is used in steel production, is anchored off Port Hedland on Australia's northwest coast.
+The ship, which was scheduled to collect manganese ore for use in steel production, is anchored off Port Hedland on Australia's northwest coast.
 The port is used by some of Australia's top iron ore miners, including BHP Group and Fortescue Metals Group , but operations had not been impacted, the Pilbara Ports Authority said.

 "We need to carefully manage this situation and those in hotel quarantine are being kept away from the public and under strict supervision."
 Up to 10 Australian Defence Force (ADF) personnel were expected to be deployed to Port Hedland after a request for assistance from the state government, an ADF spokesman said in a statement.

-Australia's coronavirus hotspot state of Victoria on Tuesday reported 10 new infections in the past 24 hours, turning around a second contagion wave that only last month was infecting over 700 people every day.
-The country's second most populous state has placed nearly 5 million residents of its capital Melbourne under one of the world's most stringent lockdowns since early August.
+Australia's coronavirus hotspot state of Victoria on Tuesday reported 10 new infections in the past 24 hours.
+That follows a second wave of contagion that was infecting more than 700 people a day in August.
+The country's second-most populous state has placed nearly 5 million residents of its capital Melbourne under one of the world's most stringent lockdowns since early last month.

-The state, which accounts for the bulk of the country's over 27,000 infections, and 882 deaths, on Sunday lifted some of the restrictions, including nightly curfews.
+Victoria, which accounts for the bulk of Australia's 27,000 infections and 882 deaths, on Sunday lifted some of the restrictions, including nightly curfews.
+Progress made in Victoria has encouraged Western Australia to soften its travel restrictions with the hotspot state, Premier McGowan said.

+From Oct.
+5, those arriving from Victoria will be able to quarantine at home rather than in a hotel.

 ALSO READ